Jotaseca/Jotaseca/README.md

-Im Jotaseca, im an amateur, looking for ways to entertain myself :)
+An amateur, looking for ways to entertain myself :)